 Forward collision warning, automatic emergency braking, a navigation system with an 8-inch display, and Apple CarPlay and Android Auto smartphone connectivity are now standard.
 Last year, forward collision warning and automatic emergency braking were optional only on SL and Platinum trims, and Android Auto wasn't available.

 In addition to the new standard features present in the 2018 Nissan Murano, SV models gain blind spot warning with rear cross-traffic alert.
 A motion-activated power liftgate for the rear cargo space is now standard on the SL and Platinum, and the Platinum Murano also gets a dual-pane moonroof.

 Price increases for the 2018 Murano since a midyear adjustment on 2017.5 models range from $780 on the base S to $2,370 on the Platinum.
 A front-wheel-drive 2018 Murano S starts at $31,525 including a $975 destination charge, and an all-wheel-drive Platinum lists for $44,555 with destination.

 All Muranos come with a 3.5-liter V-6 engine, a continuously variable automatic transmission and either front- or all-wheel drive.

-The Murano scores points for distinctive exterior styling that sets it apart from the SUV herd, along with a modern interior.
+The Murano scores points for distinctive exterior styling that sets it apart from the SUV herd, along with a modern interior and comfortable front seats and rear seats.
 It faces competition not only from other mid-size crossover SUVs but also less expensive compact models like the Honda CR-V, Toyota RAV4 and Nissan Rogue.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.